Jerónimo de Ayanz y Beaumont

-Jerónimo de Ayanz y Beaumont (1553 – 23 March 1613 AD) was a Spanish soldier, painter, astronomer, musician and inventor.
+Jerónimo de Ayanz y Beaumont (1553 – 23 March 1613) was a Spanish soldier, painter, astronomer, musician and inventor.
 He pioneered the use and design of the steam engine, as well as mining ventilation systems, improved scientific instrumentation, developed windmills and new types of furnaces for metallurgical, industrial, military, and even domestic operations.
-He invented a diving bell, patented an immersion suit tested before the court of Felipe III in Pisuerga, on August 2, 1602, and even went so far as to design a submarine.
-Perhaps his most outstanding work was the steam engine, since he registered the first patent for a modern steam engine in 1606.
+He invented a diving bell, patented an immersion suit tested before the court of Felipe III in Pisuerga, on August 2, 1602, and designed a submarine.

 Biography

-He was born in Guendulain (Cizur) (Navarre).

-Son of Carlos de Ayanz, captain of the Pamplona garrison, and Catalina de Beaumont, he was the second of the male siblings, the eldest being Don Francés de Ayanz, born a year earlier.
+He was born in Guendulain (Cizur) (Navarre), the son of Carlos de Ayanz, captain of the Pamplona garrison, and Catalina de Beaumont.
+He was the second of the male siblings, the eldest being Don Francés de Ayanz, born a year earlier.
 His mother, Doña Catalina de Beaumont y Navarra, instilled in her children the principles of an education appropriate to her rank.
 He spent his childhood in the Guenduláin manor until in 1567 he went to serve King Felipe II as a page.
-At Court he was instructed in military skills, letters and the arts, and also in the management of weapons. mathematics that, later, would serve him for his studies of cosmography.
+At court he was instructed in military skills, letters, the arts, and mathematics, which later would serve him for his studies of cosmography.

-Military carrer
+Military career

 His father, Carlos de Ayanz, took part in the campaigns in France, participating in the battle of St. Quentin in 1557 and in the punitive expedition to the then pirate port of San Juan de Luz.
-Following his example, Jerónimo He followed the arms race after his training in El Escorial.
-In 1571 he undertook his military career.
-In 1573 he participated in the campaigns in Tunisia, under the orders of John of Austria.
-Failing the defense of La Goleta, in 1574 he is assigned to Lombardy, where he served under the command of Alexander Farnese for a few years in which he observed the progress of a city like Milan.
+Jerónimo, after his training in El Escorial, began his military career in 1571.
+In 1573 he participated in campaigns in Tunisia, under the orders of John of Austria.
+Failing the defense of La Goleta, in 1574 he was assigned to Lombardy, where he served under the command of Alexander Farnese for a few years.